Best Cordless Drills UK 2026: Top 7 Tested for Home DIY

 Makita DHP484 + 5Ah18V✅ Yes80Nm✅ Yes~£150

-Makita DHP484Z (body)18V✅ Yes80Nm❌ No~£70
+Makita DHP484Z (body only)18V✅ Yes80Nm❌ No~£70

 Makita DHP482 + 2×6Ah18V❌ No80Nm✅ Yes~£200

-DEWALT DCD791D220V (18V eff)✅ Yes70Nm✅ Yes~£180
+DEWALT DCD791D220V (18V eff.)✅ Yes70Nm✅ Yes~£180

 Bosch PSB 18 LI-218V❌ No45Nm✅ Yes~£80